pgalancar/NNRocketLanding/README.md

 # NNRocketLanding
 Neural network built without ML libraries to successfully land a rocket at the intended spot.
 The data was gathered from an online game where players had to land rockets.
-If they were successful, the player's x and y velocities were recorded and stored in an Excel spreadsheet.
+The rockets' X and Y velocities, as well as the X and Y coordinates of the landing place, were measured and entered into the Excel spreadsheet if the experiment was successful.
+First two columns represent X and Y velocities, last two columns represent X and Y coordinates of landing spot.